Storyblok Raises $80M Series C - Read News

 Brands, on the other hand, now have to think about how they would create content tailored to AR and VR.

-Section titled How did executives react to Vision Pro, and how did they see the future of AR/VR?
 How did executives react to Vision Pro, and how did they see the future of AR/VR?

 In order to check if Apple managed to fulfill audiences' expectations and shape plans for future usage, we at Storyblok decided to run a poll where 200 executives in sales, marketing, and development from the USA, Australia, Netherlands, UK, France, Germany, and Sweden shared their thoughts on the Vision Pro headset from Apple.